ItamarRocha/Operations-Research/README.md

 ./downloaded_file.bin
 ```
 * Agree with the installation terms.
-* Make sure to check if the version in the makefile checks with the one you are installing.
+* When testing make sure to check if the version in the makefile checks with the one you have installed.

-   * You can also install python Cplex if you wish.
+* You can also install python Cplex.
+Instructions will come with the folder you have downloaded
 ---

 ## Code